shopware/docs/products/digital-sales-rooms/installation.md

    ![ ](../../assets/products-digitalSalesRooms-configuration.png)

-2. Click the menu and select configure option to configure the below two sections:
+2. Click the menu and select the configure option to configure the two sections below:

    * **Video (daily.co)**